All 4 Airplay not working

-Update: November 28th 2021: Please note, it is no longer possible to Airplay from an iOS device to an Apple TV as the C4 App has been updated to disable this feature…. that said, it isn’t necessary now as there is a native Apple TV C4 App which you can install from the Apple TV App Store.
+Update: November 28th 2021: Please note, it is no longer possible to Airplay from an iOS device to an Apple TV as the All 4 (C4) App has been updated to disable this feature…. that said, it isn’t necessary now as there is a native Apple TV C4 App (4 on demand app) which you can install from the Apple TV App Store.

 We are leaving the old content below in place as it is still useful for a number of other apps – but not needed for C4 any longer.